 Suicidal ideation refers to thoughts about wanting to die or take one’s own life.
 It can range from passive thoughts to detailed plans and is a serious concern that requires immediate attention and intervention.
 It’s essential for those experiencing suicidal ideation to reach out for help and support from mental health professionals and loved ones to ensure their safety and well-being.

 Sleep irregularities refer to patterns of sleep that deviate from normal and healthy standards.
 This can include difficulties falling or staying asleep, waking up too early, excessive daytime sleepiness, and other sleep-related issues.
 Sleep irregularities can be a symptom of an underlying condition or a result of lifestyle factors, such as stress, anxiety, or sleep apnea.

 Learn More About the Columbia Associates Approach to Treatment

 Our treatment approach is tailored to each individual’s specific needs and goals.
 We believe in a holistic approach to mental health, integrating various evidence-based techniques and therapies to create a comprehensive and personalized treatment plan.
 Our goal is to help you gain control of your mental health and improve your overall well-being.

 If you’re experiencing symptoms of a mental health condition or just feel like you need support, we encourage you to reach out to us.
 We’re here to help, and we look forward to working with you on your journey to better mental health.
-Reach out to our team at 703.682.8208 or connect with us online to learn more.
+Reach out to our team at 703.682.8208 to learn more.